 Cassius Marcellus Clay Postdoctoral Associate in the Department of History

-Dr. Irene Garza is a proud Morsel [MC 02’] and is known by all the Morse seniors as the Mellon Coordinator.
+Dr. Irene Garza is a proud Morsel [MC 02’].
 She is currently the Cassius Marcellus Clay Postdoctoral Associate in the Department of History and affiliate of the Yale Center for the Study of Race, Indigeneity, and Transnational Migration.
 She completed her doctorate in American Studies at the University of Texas at Austin, with a Graduate Portfolio in Mexican-American Studies.

 From 2016-2017, she served as a Visiting Assistant Professor in the History Department at Oberlin College where she taught courses on the Chicana/o Movement, U.S.-Mexico Borderlands, Latinx Women’s History, and Histories of U.S. militarism.
 Her publications have appeared in the Journal of Latina/o Studies, Michigan Historical Review, and edited collection War of My Generation (Rutgers UP, 2015).
 She has also been a featured speaker at the Smithsonian National Museum of American History and National Public Radio (NPR) https://www.npr.org/programs/latino-usa/455905881/enlisted.
 Prior to entering academia, she worked as an organizer with the Coalition for Humane Immigrant Rights of Los Angeles (CHIRLA).